kjac/FormEditor/Tutorials/Approval.md

 2. The article comments (if there are any).
 3. The comments form.

-We don't want a page reload and subsequent scroll-to-top when the comments form is submitted, so we'll use the [Async rendering](TODO) to render the form.
+We don't want a page reload and subsequent scroll-to-top when the comments form is submitted, so we'll use the [Async rendering](../Docs/render.md) to render the form.
 This way the comments form will be replaced by the receipt message you just entered when the form is submitted.

 The following code listing contains the entire template for the *Article* page.
-Have a look at the [documentation](TODO) for working with form submissions if you want to know more about fetching and rendering the form submissions.
+Have a look at the [documentation](../Docs/submissions_list.md) for working with form submissions if you want to learn more about fetching and rendering the form submissions.

 ```html
 @using FormEditor;